rogercampos/data_keeper/README.md

 If you want to do your own, you can assign as an storage whatever object that responds to:

 - `#save(file, filename, dump_name)`, where file is a File object and filename a string.
 This method should save the given dump file.
-The given filename begins with the name of the dump.

 - `#retrieve(dump_name) { |file| (...) }`, which should retrieve the latest stored dump with the given dump_name.
-  It should yield the given block passing the File object pointing to the retrieved dump file.
+  It should yield the given block passing the File object pointing to the retrieved dump file in the local filesystem, which is expected to be cleaned up on block termination.

 Then, declare some dumps to work with: